Western Agriculture Labour Initiative

 WALI represents employer interests at the bi-national contract negotiations and assists employers in bringing temporary foreign workers to Canada.
 WALI also works with foreign governments to share information with Canadian authorities to advance the interests of employers and workers.

 Please note that WALI is not staffed nor licensed to assist individual employers with LMIA applications.

 WALI BOARD OF DIRECTORS

-The BC Agriculture Council board of directors serve as the WALI board of directors.
+The BC Agriculture Council's Board of Directors serve as the WALI Board of Directors.

 WALI EMPLOYER FEES

 Fees are collected directly through the WALI employer portal.
 WALI fees include the following:

 Annual Employer Fee This fee is $200 per employer who employs temporary foreign workers (TFWs).
 The fee is charged at the time the first LMIA for the program year is processed (e.g. for workers arriving in January).

 SAWP Worker Processing Fee The worker processing fee is $2 per worker from Mexico and $10 per worker from the Caribbean approved on the LMIA.
 This reflects the administrative processing time to process each application regardless of if the worker arrives or not.
 This fee must be paid once the employer confirms the names and number of workers requested and before the request is sent to the partner country.